 - good quality lenses

-Accurate focus is down to you, or your camera, learn to use the focus system, and if needs be read the instruction book so that you can choose exactly where in the frame you want the focus point to be.
+Accurate focus is down to you, or your camera.
+Learn to use the focus system, read the instruction book, so that you can choose exactly where in the frame you want the focus point to be.

 900 million AF points may be a great specification, but you only need one point to be sharply in focus.
-If you let the camera decide the AF point for you, it will always take the easy way out and focus on the closest subject that is easiest to focus on.
+If you let the camera decide which AF point to use for you, it will always take the easy option and focus on the closest subject that is easiest to focus on.
 That frequently means the blade of grass fifteen feet in front of your once in a lifetime subject.